Aircloak/aircloak/cloak/README.md

 easily edit those files and repeatedly run the tests without needing to rebuild the image.

 If you want to test some specific databases, you can set the `CLOAK_DATA_SOURCES` env variable.
-For example, to test only PostgreSQL and MongoDB 3.6, you can run the following command:
+For example, to test only PostgreSQL and Oracle, you can run the following command:

 ```
 CLOAK_DATA_SOURCES="postgresql oracle" make ci.compliance